In Conversation with Kate Hill

 Can you talk about your connection to The Little Gallery?
 What do you enjoy about working here as a volunteer?

-I have been exhibiting with the Little Gallery from the beginning of Sarah Holden’s leadership and before that with the previous owner.
-I have watched the gallery’s reputation expand over the years under the guidance of our hard working curator and artist Paula McNeill, and especially since Sarah developed her business model which is a perfect fit for the Tairua region.
+I have been exhibiting with the Little Gallery for many years and currently exhibit under the leadership of Faye Saunders the current owner.
+I have watched the gallery’s reputation expand over the years under the guidance of our hard working curator and artist Paula McNeill, and especially since Sarah developed her business model which is a perfect fit for the Tairua region, which Faye has now taken over for the past two years.

 When some recent American Visitors showed me the itinerary which has been professionally prepared for them in the US, I was delighted to see that The Little Gallery featured as a 'Must-Do.'